DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 1. POMDPs extend MDPs to handle partially observable environments.
 2. POMDPs can model a wide range of real-world problems where the state of the environment isn't fully observable.
+3.  **In partially observable environments (like Partially Observable Markov Decision Processes), the agent's observation may not fully capture the state.**
-3. In POMDPs, the agent maintains a belief state, which is a probability distribution over the possible states of the environment, based on the history of observations, actions, and rewards.
+4. In POMDPs, the agent maintains a belief state, which is a probability distribution over the possible states of the environment, based on the history of observations, actions, and rewards.
-4. Solving POMDPs is computationally challenging, so approximate methods are often used.
+5. Solving POMDPs is computationally challenging, so approximate methods are often used.
-5. POMDPs can be applied in various areas such as robotics (where robots may have incomplete information about their environment), healthcare (where doctors may have incomplete information about a patient's health), and natural resource management (where managers may have incomplete information about the state of the environment).
+6. POMDPs can be applied in various areas such as robotics (where robots may have incomplete information about their environment), healthcare (where doctors may have incomplete information about a patient's health), and natural resource management (where managers may have incomplete information about the state of the environment).

 # Reasons for having POMDPs when we have MDPs: